Schedule and Registration

 In the unlikely event that the course is canceled, UC San Diego Center for Mindfulness is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.

-(Note: CFM requires a minimum of 10 registrants per MSC class to hold class.
-Classes with fewer than 10 will be cancelled with options for rescheduling into open classes.)
+Note: CFM requires a minimum of 10 registrants per program.
+Classes with fewer than 10 participants will be cancelled and provided a refund.
+Please be aware of this when making arrangements to attend this program.